 As a result, car accidents include incidents involving not just cars but also trucks, motorbikes, bicycles, scooters, and of course pedestrians.

-We are expert in that area of law and available to take your enquiry, obligation free, seven days a week.
+We are available to take your enquiry, obligation free, seven days a week.

 As with all personal injury claims, filing a compensation claim for a car accident has strict timelines.

 If you are looking to make a personal injury claim, you should start the process as soon as possible as you only have 28 days to report the incident to police if they were not at the scene.

 Once this has been done, you have up to 3 months to make your claim, although the sooner you get your claim in, the better.

 You must report the accident to a police station, or to an attending police officer if applicable.